 - The pros and cons (if any) of these tools

 - How to use link building tools to create backlinks

 - How to keep things in control without going overboard

 Table of Contents

-- So let’s continue with the top list of free and paid link generating tools:
+- So let’s continue with the top list of free and paid link building tools:

 - Other essential link building tools and browser extensions:

 - How to use these link building tools to create backlinks?

 - How to keep your link building campaign in control?

 1. SEMrush: The all-in-one SEO tool:

 One of the best tools for SEO link building is SEMrush.
 I have been using SEMrush since quite a time and it’s been the favorite white-hat link building tool of many professional bloggers.